-K) Whether the public improvement involves new construction or renovates or remodels an existing structure construction.
+K) Whether the public improvement involves new construction or renovates or remodels an existing structure

-The Project involves both renovations to existing portions of the existing facility and the addition of new facilities.
+The Project involves both piping reconfiguration to existing portions of the ASR System and the addition of a new water treatment facility.

-L) Whether the public improvement will be occupied or unoccupied during
+L) Whether the public improvement will be occupied or unoccupied during construction.